kevinjkircher/DERs/README.md

 I'm currently writing code for the course in Matlab, but will likely support Python and/or Julia in future semesters.

-This code is open source under a permissive MIT license.
+This code is open source under an MIT license.